ritza-co/abbey/2023-11 - IAM Terraform article/article_v4_abbeyFeedback.md

 ### What are the benefits of Abbey over using Terraform alone?

 - Simplicity: The initial configuration of Abbey will take a few hours, but after that, users can see all resources on a single page and request access in a single click, while administrators can grant it in another click.
 - Auditing: Abbey stores all access requests and changes in your GitHub repository as pull requests, actions, and code merges.
-You can use this as an audit history to know who had access to a resource at any point in time.
+You can use this as a log to know who had access to a resource at any point in time.
 - Reduction of human error: Since granting access is automated, administrators no longer have to adjust Terraform configuration files manually and then apply them.
 This reduces the chance that access will be incorrectly set.

 ### What are the disadvantages of Abbey?